pierlumanzu/HCIProject-MinesweeperClone/README.md

 ##### Functions

 - The game: the application provides the game grid.
 If a button which is a mine is clicked, the user looses the game.
 On the contrary, if all the non clicked buttons are mines the user wins.
-There is also the possibility to check a button if the user think that it is a mine.
+There is also the possibility to check a button if the user thinks that it is a mine.

 - Refresh Button: if the user wants to start another match with the same grid characteristics, he can press the refresh button.